Good Kid

-Good Kid is a five-member indie rock band from Toronto, Ontario.
-It consists of five members: lead vocalist Nick Frosst, drummer Jon Kereliuk, bassist Michael Kozakov, and guitarists David Wood and Jacob Tsafatinos.
+Good Kid is a Canadian indie rock band from Toronto, Ontario.
+It consists of five members: lead vocalist Nick Frosst, bassist Michael Kozakov, drummer Jon Kereliuk, and guitarists David Wood and Jacob Tsafatinos.
 The band's mascot, known as Nomu Kid, is primarily featured in their marketing and social media.
-They released their first self titled EP, in 2018, followed by Good Kid 2 two years later.
-In late 2020, the band gained popularity through the use of their music on Fortnite streams.
-The band released their EP Good Kid 3 on April 14, 2023, which contains two of their most streamed songs on Spotify, "Mimi's Delivery Service" and "No Time to Explain".
+The band released their first single in 2015, their self-titled first EP in 2018, and their first album in 2026.
+In late 2020, the band gained popularity through the use of their music on the internet, particularly on Fortnite streams.
 The band has chosen not to issue DMCA strikes so that their music could be used in streams.
-Most recently, they released their fourth EP, Good Kid 4, on March 27, 2024.
-This EP has their most popular track, a cover of Laufey's "From the Start", which gained over 100 million Spotify listens since its release.
+Good Kid primarily releases music in the form of singles, later bundled into self-titled, sequentially numbered EPs with additional tracks.

 History

+2015–2020: Formation and Good Kid 1–2

 Good Kid was formed in 2015 as a hobby while all of its members were studying primarily computer science at the University of Toronto.
-Good Kid's first song, "Nomu", was released on October 13, 2015.
+Prior to forming Good Kid, Wood and Tsafatinos played together in a band called Streets Ahead, titled after a reference to Community.
+Frosst had also played in a prior band, which featured music featuring a glockenspiel he described as "weird".
+Good Kid's first song, "Nomu", was released on October 13, 2015 and garnered initial attention from users of Reddit.
 It introduced the band's mascot, Nomu Kid, who was named after the song.
 Nomu Kid was created by artist Gabriel Altrows, who has continued to work with the band since.
-In the following years, the band released more singles: "Atlas" on May 13, 2016, "Witches" on June 6, 2017, and "Tell Me You Know" on June 4, 2018.
 Their first EP, titled Good Kid, released on June 15, 2018.

-In mid-2020, the band began releasing singles that would later be featured in their second EP, titled Good Kid 2.
-They released "Everything Everything" on July 20, "Drifting" on August 28, and "Down With the King" on October 2.
-Good Kid 2 was released on November 6, 2020.
+In 2020, the band released their second EP, Good Kid 2.
 Its lead track, "Down With the King", was based on Donkey Kong Country; the lyrics describe the singer being stuck on the game and calling their friend for help.
 Following the release of Good Kid 2, Good Kid launched an alternate reality game on social media to promote a tie-in browser game called Ghost King's Revenge.
 The premise was that their mascot, Nomu Kid, had gone missing, and was captured by the antagonist of the game.
 Ghost King's Revenge featured a soundtrack consisting of both original music and chiptune arrangements of every Good Kid song featured on Good Kid and Good Kid 2.